 We have a Friday Family Assembly each week which celebrates achievements in and out of school, and looks to bring our community together in celebrating the children's success in all areas of their education and learning.
 Twice a year, each class leads “hosting assembly” where they share off all their learning across the curriculum, as well as leading worship and prayer for the rest of the school.

-Our Reverend Andy Nicholson visits us monthly to lead worship, and the children also attend services at St Peter’s Church at the start of each term and at special times during the year.
-The children regularly help to organise and lead these services.
+Our Reverend Jonathan Brennan visits us monthly to lead worship, and the children also attend services at St Peter’s Church at the start of each term and at special times during the year.
+The children help to organise and lead these services.

 Specific services led by the children (at school and at church) include: